 Alibaba is a global business-to-business ecommerce platform that connects sellers and brands with manufacturers and suppliers for millions of products.
 If you want to create custom products for your brand, this is where you go.

-Unlike traditional ecommerce websites such as Amazon where consumers make one-off purchases, Alibaba is a platform where businesses purchase products in bulk to resell online or in a brick and mortar store.
+Unlike traditional ecommerce websites like Amazon, where consumers make one-off purchases, Alibaba is a platform where businesses purchase products in bulk to resell online or in a brick-and-mortar store.

-Many Amazon sellers use Alibaba to source products because of the simplicity of its user-friendly site and well, the low prices.
-Most manufacturers that you come across on the platform will be based in China, where they can produce quality goods at a much more affordable price than, say, in the United States or Canada.
+Most manufacturers that you come across on Alibaba are based in China, where they can produce quality goods at a much more affordable price than, say, in the United States or Canada.

 What types of products is Alibaba good for?

-Use Alibaba if you are looking to create your own private label product that is unique to your brand.
+Use Alibaba if you are looking to create a private label product that is unique to your brand.
 If you have your own custom logo and/or design specs for a product, Alibaba is a great venue to find suppliers that can make your ideas become a reality.

 DO NOT use Alibaba to purchase branded products.
 While there are many reputable suppliers on Alibaba, there are some who try to sell counterfeit products of big brands such as Disney or Nike.
 Some products could look tempting to sell, but you should refrain from pursuing this option.
-Selling counterfeit goods on Amazon is strictly prohibited.
-Do not attempt to sell counterfeit goods on Amazon; you’ll become permanently banned from selling on the platform if you ignore their anti-counterfeiting policy.
+Selling counterfeit goods on Amazon is strictly prohibited; you’ll become permanently banned from selling on the platform if you ignore their anti-counterfeiting policy.